Michael Del Priore: Official portraits

-Early career
+Early career+

 Del Priore's artistic talents were evident in his childhood.
 After graduating from Columbia High School in 1972, he got a job locally as an advertising artist with J.B.
-White's department store, producing art for The State newspaper, and doing freelance art for local businesses.
-He befriended established portrait artist Gian Cassone after observing him painting exceptional portraits in a booth at Richland Mall.
-Cassone, who had studied at the Art Institute of Chicago and the Accademia di Belle Arti in Florence, Italy, saw Del Priore's raw talent but noted his lack of experience and told him, "Go home and draw a thousand heads, then I'll teach you what you need to know."
+White's department store, producing art for The State newspaper, and did freelance art for local businesses.
+During this time, he befriended established portrait artist Gian Cassone after observing him painting exceptional portraits in a booth at Richland Mall.
+Cassone, who had studied at the Art Institute of Chicago and the Accademia di Belle Arti in Florence, Italy, saw Del Priore's raw talent but noted his lack of experience and told him to, "Go home and draw a thousand heads, then I'll teach you what you need to know."
 Del Priore completed the huge task, returning in just six weeks.
-Cassone never expected to see him again, but true to his word, he introduced Del Priore to master techniques of portrait painting in oil and pastel.
+Cassone never expected to see him again, but made good on his promise, introducing Del Priore to master techniques of portrait painting in oil and pastel.
 Under Cassone's tutelage, he completed hundreds of portraits during a 5-year stint at the mall location.
-In 1979, Del Priore was commissioned to paint his first nationally known, publicly-elected official when Congressman William Jennings Bryan Dorn asked him to do his portrait for permanent display in the lobby of the new Dorn VA Hospital in Columbia, named in his honor.
+In 1979, Del Priore was commissioned to paint his first nationally known, publicly elected official when Congressman William Jennings Bryan Dorn commissioned him to do his portrait for permanent display in the lobby of the new Dorn VA Hospital in Columbia, named in his honor.

-In 1980, on Cassone's recommendation, Del Priore moved to Charleston, SC, to study oil painting under renowned artist Ray Goodbred at the Gibbes Museum of Art.
-Goodbred, who had studied at the Art Students League under Ogden Pleissner and Robert Brackman, maintained dual residences in New York and Charleston at the time.
+In 1980, on Cassone's recommendation, Del Priore moved to Charleston to study oil painting at the Gibbes Museum of Art under the late Ray Goodbred, who had studied at the Art Students League under Ogden Pleissner and Robert Brackman, maintained dual residences in New York and Charleston at the time.
 Goodbred taught him master skills including palette organization, anatomy basics and manipulation of brushes by painting from live models and doing still life studies.